-13.1.3 Side and Rear Fencing
+13.1.4 SIDE FENCING

-Fencing located on the side and rear of a standard allotment with no exposure to public view must be installed as detailed in Section 13.2.
-Side and rear fencing must be COLORBOND® fencing type in Grey Ridge colour.
+Fencing located on the side of a standard allotment with no exposure to public view must be installed as detailed in Section 13.2.
+Side fencing must be Colorbond® fencing type in Woodland Grey colour.
 It must be no higher than 1800 millimetres and not constructed forward of the building line.